 - a.
 BCP and DR planning: Plug in gaps noted in the existing BCP / DR plans during the lockdown period with necessary fixes and implement a process of periodic testing of such BCP and DR plans - b.
-Enhancement of IT infrastructure, tools and technologies: Based on the experience of remote working in the lockdown period, invest in and implement relevant digital tools and technology to reduce dependency on physical presence in office to the extent possible, including automation of certain manual tasks that can be performed by BOTs through use of Robotic Process Automation (RPA), Machine Learning (ML), Neuro-linguistic programming (NLP), etc. Further, organisations may have to store more data and records in electronic form and hence secured storage capacity may have to be planned accordingly.
+Enhancement of IT infrastructure, tools and technologies: Based on the experience of remote working in the lockdown period, invest in and implement relevant digital tools and technology to reduce dependency on physical presence in office to the extent possible, including automation of certain manual tasks that can be performed by BOTs through use of Robotic Process Automation (RPA), Machine Learning (ML), Neuro-linguistic programming (NLP), etc. - c.

-- c.
 Remote Access: Enable remote access solutions to operate IT systems enabling WFH or from any other location outside office by providing VPN, VDI or any other remote access for remote connection. - d.
 Data Privacy / Security: Ensure remote access devices have adequate security controls to prevent sensitive data leakages or compromise of Data Privacy / Personally Identifiable Information / GDPR guidelines and other confidential information by: - i.
-Having an up-to-date antivirus and other necessary security features enabled - ii.
+Having an up-to-date antivirus and other necessary security features enabled

+- ii.
 Ensuring adequate security controls in cases where employees use their own devices just as in case of Company's own devices - iii.
 Appropriately hardening remote access devices e.g. disable USB and other media device access - iv.
-Restricting unwarranted external websites as per the organisations' IT policy for remote connections - v.
+Restricting external websites and services such as Gmail, Facebook, etc. for remote connections - v.
 Monitoring and maintaining logs of remote access devices for critical transactions - vi.
 Ensuring adequate back-up of work carried out by employees on laptops / desktops while WFH. - e.
 Digital Signature: Get digital signatures for key employees to be able to authorise / sign key documents remotely. - 6.
 IT Helpline: Establish dedicated IT helpline to address user queries related to IT issues while WFH.